printags/node-pcsclite/README.md

 ### Are prebuilt binaries provided?

 Yes!
-Starting from version 0.7.0, this library provides prebuilt binaries for common platforms (Windows, macOS, Linux) and for both Node.js and Electron.
+This library provides prebuilt binaries for common platforms (Windows, macOS, Linux) and for both Node.js and Electron.
 The prebuilt binaries are automatically downloaded during installation, so you don't need to have a C/C++ compiler installed.

 If a prebuilt binary for your platform is not available, the library will automatically build from source using [node-gyp](https://github.com/nodejs/node-gyp).
 In this case, you'll need to have a C/C++ compiler and the PC/SC development libraries installed (see the [Installation](#installation) section).